-- 333. In order to report the results of monitoring the Local Planning Authority will produce an Authority Monitoring Report (AMR) which will specifically detail the progress that has been made in achieving the objective of this Local Plan.
-The AMR will be a guide as to whether there is any need to make adjustments to the Plan or particular policies and what changes should be proposed at the next review. - 334.
+- 336. In order to report the results of monitoring the Local Planning Authority will produce an Authority Monitoring Report (AMR) which will specifically detail the progress that has been made in achieving the objective of this Local Plan.
+The AMR will be a guide as to whether there is any need to make adjustments to the Plan or particular policies and what changes should be proposed at the next review. - 337.
 The Local Planning Authority will also monitor the impact of planning application (development management) decisions and appeal decisions on a continuous basis against the objectives underpinning the policies contained in this Local Plan.
 The Authority will do this by using its Planning Application database (Uniform) which is used to record all planning applications.
 Uniform is linked to the Authority's Geographical Information System (GIS) which maps all relevant natural and built environment resource constraints and designations which, along with relevant planning policies, inform decisions made in response to planning applications.
 In addition to monitoring local changes, the Authority will need to respond to any relevant changes in Government policy and review policies accordingly.

-- 335. The Monitoring Framework The indicators set out in the Monitoring Framework will be used to monitor the impact of the policies within each section of the Local Plan.
-The majority of indicators are relevant to numerous policies and these links are shown in the first column of the Framework. - 336.
-The indicators in the Framework are either 'core' or 'contextual'.
-The former specifically monitor the policies within the Local Plan and the latter are included to provide context.
-The contextual indicators are labelled as such and often link specifically to the State of the Park report, where the broader context for the National Park is set out.
-The Framework also shows where indicators link to the objectives outlined in the Sustainability Appraisal Scoping Report.
+338. The Monitoring Framework The indicators set out in the Monitoring Framework will be used to monitor the impact of the policies within each section of the Local Plan.
+The majority of indicators are relevant to numerous policies and these links are shown in the first column of the Framework.